PainterQubits/Unitful.jl/README.md

 # Unitful.jl

 **This package has recently undergone major changes.
-Existing users are advised to read the documentation.
-Unitful will be published and tagged shortly after Julia 0.5.0 is released.**
+Existing users are advised to read the documentation.**

 Unitful is a Julia package for physical units.
 Available [here](https://github.com/ajkeller34/Unitful.jl).
 Inspired by: